HomeMerseyrailGroup Bourdon Test

 Why the Group Bourdon matters for Merseyrail drivers

 Merseyrail operates services across Merseyrail network across Merseyside.
 Merseyrail operates the electrified metro-style rail network across Merseyside, serving Liverpool and surrounding areas.
-Owned by Merseytravel, it's one of the most distinctive rail operations in the UK — and train driver selection follows the same rigorous OPC psychometric battery as every other UK operator — and the Group Bourdon Test is one of the key assessments that determines whether you will be shortlisted for the role.
+Owned by Merseytravel, it's one of the most distinctive rail operations in the UK — and train driver selection follows the same rigorous OPC psychometric battery as most other GB mainline operators — and the Group Bourdon Test is one of the key assessments that determines whether you will be shortlisted for the role.

 Metro driving operates at the highest frequencies of any rail mode.
 Station approaches, signal checks, and passenger safety procedures are performed dozens of times per shift with no reduction in required accuracy.
 The Group Bourdon's extended concentration task is directly analogous — measuring whether you can sustain precise, methodical performance under prolonged repetitive demand.

-The Group Bourdon Test forms part of the OPC (Occupational Personality and Cognitive) battery used across all UK train operating companies, governed by RSSB standard RIS-3751-TOM.
-The format is identical at Merseyrail as at any other operator — but the stakes are specific to this application.
+The Group Bourdon Test forms part of the OPC (Occupational Personality and Cognitive) battery, aligned with RSSB standard RIS-3751-TOM.
+Most GB mainline operators follow this standard, though exact assessments and recruitment stages can vary by operator.
+The stakes here are specific to this application.

 How the Group Bourdon works